repository-preservation/lcmap-pyccd/docs/add/tmask.md

 **Tmask Function**

-Uses Robust Regression method to fit curves for the green SWIR1 and bands,
+Uses Robust Regression method to fit curves for the green and SWIR1 and bands,
 for a given observation window.

 Inputs: dates, green and SWIR1 bands observations, median variogram values for